• How to Make Friends as an Online College Student

 If you were hoping this post would make friendship-building sound easy, I’m sorry to disappoint.
 In my experience, building a community from scratch involves a lot of lonely social outings, awkward conversations, expended energy, and just plain work and patience.

 So why do it?
-Wouldn’t it be easier to just
+Wouldn’t it be easier to just… go to a campus?

 Maybe it would.
 Maybe it wouldn’t.
 Meeting new people is almost never fun (unless you’re a super extrovert), and while going to a campus might give you a little extra push out of your comfort zone, it’s important to remember that college eventually ends.
 People move.
 Jobs change.
 The friends you make now won’t necessarily be around forever.
 Eventually, you’ll have to make new ones, which means you’ll still have to face everything we’ve already talked about in this post.